Qatar crisis: Philippines stops sending migrant workers

 The Arab states have accused their neighbor of supporting terrorism and destabilizing the region.
 Qatar says the claims are "unjustified" and "baseless."

+Qatar has a population of just over 2.2 million but most of the people living there are foreign nationals.

 The gas-rich state relies heavily on migrant workers to keep its economy ticking over.
-Thousands have been hired to build stadiums and other facilities for the Qatar 2022 soccer World Cup.
+They include engineers, doctors and bankers, as well as construction workers hired to build stadiums for the Qatar 2022 soccer World Cup.

-In a statement, the Philippines government said it was concerned about the fate of 140,000 Filipinos workers already in Qatar, particularly given suggestions that the blockade could lead to food shortages.
+In a statement, the Philippine government said it was concerned about the fate of 140,000 Filipinos workers already in Qatar, particularly given suggestions that the blockade could lead to food shortages.

 "We know for a fact Qatar does not produce it own food.
 If anything happens and they ran out of food and food riots take place definitely our [foreign workers] will be the first victims," said Silvestre Bello, head of the Philippine Department of Labor and Employment, in a statement.